Guest: Gavin Wilde | Hosts: Misha Simanovksyy & Taylor Helmcamp

-TAYLOR: Hey Slavic Connexion listeners.
-This is Taylor.
-And today Misha and I got the pleasure to speak with Gavin Wilde, a senior fellow in the technology and International Affairs program at the Carnegie Endowment for International Peace.
-We spoke with Gavin about the differences between information and cyber warfare, how Russia structures its information warfare activities and institutions, and whether Russia is really as good at information warfare as portrayed.
-We hope you enjoy this episode.
+An interview with Gavin Wilde, senior fellow in the Technology and International Affairs program at the Carnegie Endowment for International Peace.
+SlavX hosts Misha and Taylor spoke with Gavin about the differences between information and cyber warfare, how Russia structures its information warfare activities and institutions, and whether Russia is really as good at information warfare as portrayed.
+Listen to the full episode below.

-TAYLOR: Let's go ahead and get started.
-Thank you so much for being on the podcast today.
+TAYLOR: Thank you so much for being on the podcast today.
 It's really an honor to have you.
 And I just wanted to kind of start out by asking if you can kind of give an overview of what is cyber warfare.
 For the listeners that may have heard of cyber warfare, they may be thinking of hacking or these really grandiose operations in dark rooms with sunglasses on, banging away to the computer.
 So can you give us kind of the landscape of what cyber warfare is?

 GAVIN: At least from a US conception, let's say or, how I imagine if you ask fifteen different US scholars or practitioners, you'd get fifteen different answers.
 But the way I would explain it is cyber warfare is the idea that you can use cyber means to achieve some kind of effect that might rival or enable a kinetic effect by either disrupting or manipulating or denying an adversary some access to data or the ability to communicate using some kind of cyber means.
 So some kind of information or communication technology to deny the adversary the same.
 And I would say often it's difficult for folks to distinguish between cyber activities that are designed to kind of perform intelligence or reconnaissance or surveillance, which is essentially look, but don't touch, and the more kind of offensive cyber operations, which I would put under cyber warfare, which are designed to have some kind of effect, to achieve some kind of objective above and beyond merely having a better sense of what your adversary is doing, saying or seeing.